SLM Corporation (SLM) is ready for next Episode as it posted an annual sales of 2,366 M - News Daemon

 Sponsored

 Annual sales at Financial sector company grew by 7.20% over the past five years.
-The company achieved an average annual earnings per share of -51.30%.
+Meanwhile, its annual earnings per share averaged -51.30%.
 With a float of $238.68 million, this company’s outstanding shares have now reached $244.46 million.

 Let’s look at the performance matrix of the company that is accounted for 1700 employees.
 In terms of profitability, gross margin is +83.37, operating margin of +34.11, and the pretax margin is +26.62.